David Carpenter: First offences

 Carpenter later gained employment at a San Francisco post office where he met 32-year-old Lois DeAndrade, the future mother of television personality Lisa Rinna.
-On July 11, 1960, Carpenter, armed with a knife and hammer, was prowling through San Francisco when he approached DeAndrade and slashed her hands with the knife; when she fell to the ground, he beat her on the head with the hammer.
+On July 11, 1960, Carpenter, armed with a knife and hammer, was prowling through San Francisco when he approached his friend DeAndrade.
+He convinced her to get in his car and drove her to the Presidio where he attacked her; slashed her hands with the knife; when she fell to the ground, he beat her on the head with the hammer.
 The attack was interrupted by Jewell Hicks, a military officer, who shot and wounded Carpenter.
 Once in recovery, DeAndrade claimed that, despite Carpenter's apparent stutter, she didn't recall him stuttering at all during the attack.
 After his arrest, he was booked for assault with a deadly weapon and pleaded guilty, receiving a 14-year federal prison sentence.
 Carpenter claimed his "trigger" to commit the attack was the 1960 film Psycho.
-During his imprisonment, he earned a high school diploma.
-Carpenter was released in 1969 and married his second wife, Helen.
+He earned a high school diploma during his incarceration and was released in 1969, subsequently marrying his second wife, Helen.